Y-cable: Mains

 Y-shaped mains leads allow two appliances or devices to receive power from a single mains plug.
 These cables often feature one male connector branching into two female connectors, enabling both devices to share a single circuit—so long as the total current draw remains within the plug and cable’s rated capacity.

 Data Centers

 In data centers, properly rated Y-splitter power cables can be used to reduce the number of power distribution units (PDUs) and minimize cable clutter.
-By splitting one power source into two or more device connectors (for example, a C14 inlet to two C13 outlets), operators can optimize rack space and potentially lower upfront equipment costs.
+By splitting one power source into two or more device connectors (for example, a IEC 60320 C14 inlet to two C13 outlets), operators can optimize rack space and potentially lower upfront equipment costs.
 However, each Y-splitter must be carefully matched to the circuit’s amperage and voltage ratings to avoid overloading.
 Professional installations also typically use cables that are certified to meet safety standards (such as UL or IEC) to ensure reliable performance under continuous high loads.